Self-reinforcing cascades: A spreading model for beliefs or products of varying intensity or quality

 \paragraph*{\textbf{Introduction}} Cascades of beliefs, ideas, or news often show signs of criticality despite coming from various sources and spreading through different mechanisms \cite{notarmuzi2022universality}.
-This signature of criticality takes the form of a power-law tail in the cascade size distribution, scaling as $s^{-\tau}$.
+The signature of criticality is a power-law tail in the cascade size distribution, scaling as $s^{-\tau}$.
 Cascade models predict this behavior at a precise critical point, the phase transition between a regime where all cascades eventually go extinct and another where they can grow infinitely.
 At this point, cascade models that follow a branching process structure universally predict a scaling exponent of $\tau=3/2$ \cite{harris1963theory}.
 We call this critical exponent universal because, for a large family of spreading mechanisms, its value does not depend on the details of the model \cite{radicchi2020classes}.
 However, social media data show that cascade sizes can follow power-law distributions with scaling exponents much different from the prediction $\tau=3/2$.
-The size of reply trees might decay faster with a scaling exponent of $\tau=4$ \cite{nishi2016reply}, as do reposting cascades with an exponent $\tau=2.3$ \cite{wegrzycki2017cascade}, and many other data sources on platforms with exponents around $\tau=2$ \cite{notarmuzi2022universality}.
-The difference between the universality observed in cascade models and the diversity of empirical results is yet unexplained.
+The size of message cascades and reply trees appear to decay much faster with scaling exponents of $\tau=3.9$ \cite{karsai2012universal} and $4$ \cite{nishi2016reply}, as do reposting cascades or recruitment to social movements both with exponents $\tau=2.3$ \cite{wegrzycki2017cascade, borge2011structural}, and many other data sources on platforms with exponents around $\tau=2$ \cite{notarmuzi2022universality}.
+The difference between the universality observed in models and the diversity of empirical results is yet unexplained.

 Although cascade models vary, the vast majority of them use fixed mechanisms such that the same rules apply at every step of the cascade.
-For example, a new case of a disease produces infections through the same mechanism as the previous cases do.
+For example, a new case of a disease produces infections through the same mechanism as previous cases.
 However, cascades of beliefs and ideas might be different.
-Beliefs can be reinforced and strengthened when instilled by a passionate teacher.
-Ideas or products can be refined as they are transmitted from one person to the next.
+Beliefs can be self-reinforced \cite{zimmaro2025meta} or modulated by social interactions \cite{galesic2021integrating}.
+Ideas or products can be refined as they are transmitted from one person to another.

 \paragraph*{\textbf{Self-Reinforcing Cascade (SRC) model}} Imagine a cascading product like a meme, conspiracy theory, rumor, or a piece of software spreading in a population of agents.
 At every transmission step in the cascade, the product has the chance to independently improve with probability $p$ or get worse with probability $1-p$.
 This process can stop for two reasons: either the quality of the product drops to zero, or the agents sharing it cannot find others to pass it on to (see Fig.~\ref{fig:drawing}).